hvuSyslogic/EdgeFabricTutorials/c8db_tutorial/README.md

 $employees.insert({'firstname': 'Bruce', 'lastname':'Wayne', 'email':'bruce.wayne@macrometa.io'})
 ```
 You can create collection in a fabric.
 In the above example, first you connect to 'demotenant','demofabric' having 'demouser' and 'demouserpwd'.
 You can then create a collection called 'employees'.
-We add hash_index called 'emails' to our collection so this enforces all documents inserted in the collection 'employees'
+We add hash_index called 'emails' to our collection 'employees'.
-to have a unique email.
 You can then insert 4 documents in the employees collection.

 ### Query to retrieve documents using C8QL